About Our Real Estate Program

 The first step towards becoming a Real Estate agent is to complete the pre-licensing course.
-This is a 10-week Real Estate pre-licensing program offered at the branch campus in Sandusky.
+This is a 10-week Real Estate pre-licensing program offered at the campus in Lorain County.

 At Ohio Business College class sizes are small to allowing students to work closely with school instructors and other class participants preparing students to take the Ohio Real Estate Salesperson’s licensing exam.

 The Ohio Business College Pre-Licensing certificate course is ideal for beginners with no previous real estate knowledge.
 Your school instructor will cover many topics during the fast-paced course that you can expect to find on the state exam.
 Below are examples of real estate pre-licensing coursework.

 - Appraisal: Before a property can go on the market, it requires an appraisal to determine its value.
 A neutral third party must complete the appraisal to eliminate bias from either seller or buyer.

 - Customer Service: Professional communication skills, tact, empathy, sales skills, and strong business acumen are just some customer service skills you need as a real estate professional.

 - Finance: Real estate agents and brokers must understand financing options and explain them in a way that clients can understand.
 Clients depend on professionals representing them to help them choose the most advantageous financing in a real estate transaction.

 - Law: Real estate is a highly regulated industry that requires deep knowledge of law at all levels of government.
 Client confidentiality is just one example.

 - Real estate principles and best practices: Learn what it takes to be a successful in your role by understanding the principles that guide the real estate industry.
 You also learn which practices to use and which to avoid from instructors with years of experience in the field.